All You Need To Know About Teeth Straightening

 What is Teeth Straightening?

-Teeth straightening is not one single process, the effect can be achieved through numerous dental practices.
+Teeth straightening is performed by professional orthodontists and is not just one single process, the effect can be achieved through numerous dental practices.
 The most common are:

 - Braces (the most common form of teeth straightening)